“For if anyone thinks himself to be something, when he is nothing, he deceives himself”

 An intolerant attitude toward others makes us assume that we are beyond spiritual bankruptcy.
 We can test ourselves against this by examining ourselves (Galatians 6:4).
 All of us are susceptible to sin.
 If we think that we are without sin, we cheat ourselves.
 This will put us in a very vulnerable position toward sin by making us susceptible to sin.
 There is a surprise coming to such a person one day.

 The word “deceives” means to lead one’s mind astray.
 It comes from two words: mind and deceive.
-The idea is that such people are very subjective about themselves for they can deceive their own mind.
+The idea is that such people are very subjective about themselves, for they can deceive their own minds.
 We lead ourselves astray with our pride.
 Arrogance is a sin against common sense.
 It is sheer folly to think that we can stand in our own self-assurance.
-This is why it is imperative that we carefully scrutinize self so that we can see how truly corrupt our heart really is.
+This is why it is imperative that we carefully scrutinize ourselves to see how truly corrupt our heart really is.
 Rationalization of sin always misleads us into further self-deception.

 “But be doers of the word, and not hearers only, deceiving yourselves” (James 1:22).

-Grace eradicates any basis for bragging, for God’s grace provides everything for us.
+Grace eradicates any basis for bragging, for God’s grace, provides everything for us.
 Legalism puts value on how we measure up to God.
-It puts the emphasis on what we do rather than on what God has done for us.
+It emphasizes what we do rather than what God has done for us.
 Self-righteousness is always arrogant.